yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 yn = 2+interp1(th,yi,thn)+.1*randn(1,2*3*n+1)
 plot( xn, yn, 'r*' );

-% Now say that each point in point-cloud is in scaled and translate polygon sdpvar t c = sdpvar(2,1);
+% Now say that each point in point-cloud is in scaled and translated polygon sdpvar t c = sdpvar(2,1);
 Model = [];